What Washington D.C. is for the United States federal government, California is for the world’s tech industry.

 “There is something unfair about giving California’s consumers new rights but denying them the ability to protect themselves if those rights are violated”, Attorney General Becerra said to the L.A.
 Times on April 19, 2019, in response to the efforts to broaden and enable consumer enforcement in the CCPA.

-Exactly how the enforcement of the CCPA will look like will be for all to see after the effective date of January 1, 2020 and no later than July 2020 – the deadline for the Attorney General published in October 2019 shed light on the direction of the enforcement.
+Exactly how the enforcement of the CCPA will look like will be for all to see no later than July 2020, but the proposed draft regulations from the Attorney General published in October 2019 shed light on the direction of the enforcement.

 Another uncertain element in the enforcement of the CCPA is the possibility that a federal law will be passed and enforced in all of the US.
 This could potentially override state-level regulations, such as the CCPA, and create a whole new landscape of higher legal authority.

 Tech companies are still lobbying for more relaxed federal privacy laws.